pgjdbc/pgjdbc/TESTING.md

 customized values of the properties `database`, `username` and `password`.

+The test suite requires that you have the `contrib/lo` and `contrib/test_decoding` modules installed.

 If you have Docker, you can use `docker-compose` to launch test database (see [docker](docker)):

     cd docker